highchair/artinruins-com/_property/american-screw-co.md

     caption: 'East end of southern addition to Building 1, 3rd floor.'
   - url: amerscrew-habs-1970-16.jpg
     caption: 'Framing below skylights in building 6.'
-  - url: Letterhead-from-Ebay-1883.png
-    caption: 'Company letterhead from 1883'
-  - url: John-Gannon-via-Facebook.jpg
+  - url: amerscrew-rendering-1972.jpg
-    caption: 'Cover of a large box of assorted screws from John Gannon'
+    caption: 'Architectural renovation rendering by Karen Noel.
+View is to the south at the intersection of Stevens and Charles streets.'
   - url: amerscrew-aerial-1899-1997.jpg
     caption: 'Providence Historic Aerial Viewer 1997 with a 1899 Sanborn Map overlay'
   - url: amerscrew-aerial-1937-1997.jpg
     caption: 'Providence Historic Aerial Viewer 1997 with a 1937 Sanborn Map overlay'
   - url: amerscrew-aerial-1970-1997.jpg
     caption: 'Providence Historic Aerial Viewer 1997 with a 1970 schematic of the complex from the National Register nomination'
-  - url: amerscrew-rendering-1972.jpg
-    caption: 'Architectural renovation rendering by Karen Noel.
-View is to the south at the intersection of Stevens and Charles streets.'

 imagescredit: 'All images from the National Register nomination forms, photos by Laurence Tilley.
 Architectural drawing by Karen Noel.'
 ---